 Whether it is creating your own mandala or coloring one, the process is an opportunity for stillness and wordless prayer.
 Do one mandala at a time, completing one before moving on to another.
 If words or phrases pop up while creating a mandala, jot the words down and return to stillness.
 Allow the time to be one where your mind is quiet, where you lay aside any ability to analyze for a later time.

 Sarah Breathnach’s “Simple Gratitude” suggests keeping a Gratitude Journal.
 She states that this practice “can change the quality of your life beyond belief.”
 The daily instruction is simple: list five things you are grateful for.
 Or check out researcher Robert Emmons’ book “Gratitude Works!”
 He recommends writing only one gratitude each day and then listing 5 specifics about that one thing or person.
 He believes this gets a person to go deeper rather than slipping into list-making.

 Transitions, chosen or involuntary, bring us into unknown territory where we can feel out of control.
-Our focus can narrow as we find ourselves up against losses or confusion.
-We lose sight of ways in which we are healthy and alive.
+Our focus can narrow and we lose sight of ways in which we are healthy and alive.
 Practicing “gratitude” broadens our vision, intentionally seeing what is going well, finding beauty in small things.
 This is a radical way of living and a doorway into healing.
 Developing a daily practice of gratitude is one way to take initiative, seeking a greater level of health and healing while finding direction.